 Aurora has nearly twenty years of experience in higher education and private sector sustainability and energy efficiency work.
-She is committed to supporting professional development for sustainability leaders, bringing a focus on using intentional group process design and facilitation tools to engage people in systems transformation efforts.
-She co-created AASHE’s first sustainability officers retreat in 2011 and has led statewide and national workshops in California, Hawaii, and Taiwan.
-Aurora has served as the Director of Sustainability for Swarthmore College since 2015, where she has co-led the development of the Roadmap to Zero: Energy Master Plan, co-founded and teaches in the President’s Sustainability Research Fellowship program, and strives to ground the Office of Sustainability’s work in understanding the intersections of equity, justice, and ecological sustainability.
-She is an adjunct faculty member at Bard College’s Sustainable MBA program, where she teaches Leading Change in Organizations.
+She is committed to supporting professional development for sustainability leaders, focusing on intentional group process design and facilitation tools to engage people in systems transformation efforts.
+She co-created AASHE’s first sustainability officers retreat in 2011 and has led statewide and national workshops in California, Hawaii, New York, and Taiwan.
+Aurora has served as the Director of Sustainability for Swarthmore College since 2015, where she has co-led the development of the Roadmap to Zero, an energy infrastructure plan that will eliminate 98% of Swarthmore’s Scope 1 & 2 greenhouse gases by 2035, co-founded and teaches in the President’s Sustainability Research Fellowship program, and strives to ground the Office of Sustainability’s work in understanding the intersections of equity, justice, and ecological sustainability.
+She is a faculty member in Bard College’s Sustainable MBA program, where she teaches Leading Change in Organizations.
 Aurora previously founded new sustainability programs at the University of California Santa Cruz and the University of Hawaii.
-She also worked for Leidos Engineering as the Market Transformation Manager for Hawaii Energy, the state’s energy efficiency program and worked with MA’O Organic Farms and the University of Hawaii West Oʻahu to launch a B.A. program in Sustainable Community Food Systems.
+She also worked for Leidos Engineering as the Market Transformation Manager for Hawaii Energy, the state’s energy efficiency program, and worked with MA’O Organic Farms and the University of Hawaii West O`ahu to launch a B.A. program in Sustainable Community Food Systems.

 Sandy Wiggins, Principal, Consilience LLC